 4. Endocrine disorders, such as estrogen levels, hypothyroidism, or hyperthyroidism.

 5. Some systemic diseases such as heart, kidney disease, diabetes, rheumatism, etc. cause vasomotor function disorder, leading to long-term congestion of the throat, which can lead to vocal cord polyps.

 6. Some scholars believe that vocal cord polyps are related to allergic reactions.

 7. The researchers believe that chronic inflammation caused by reflux of the stomach contents to stimulate the laryngeal mucosa is also one of the causes of vocal cord polyps.

 III.
 Vocal Cord Polyp Laser Removal Surgery

 Diode lasers are widely used in otolaryngology, especially for high-precision cutting and excellent coagulation.
 Cherylas diode lasers are of compact design and can be used safely for ENT surgeries.
-Cherylas medical diode laser, featuring superior performance and high stability, are specially designed for a variety of ENT applications that it plays an important part in minimally invasive laser surgery of ENT area.
+Cherylas medical diode laser, featuring superior performance and high stability, is specially designed for a variety of ENT applications that it plays an important part in minimally invasive laser surgery of the ENT area.

 – High cutting accuracy

 – Accelerates cell growth and fast healing speed